B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 The second jump is therefore longer than the first.
 Students can also, after comparing units, think of 3.7 as 3.70, or 3 metres and 70 centimetres.
 The number 3.55 represents 3 metres and 55 centimetres.
 The 3.7 m jump is therefore longer than the 3.55 m jump.

-Traditionally, a procedure was taught where you had to add a zero to the end of 3.7 to give two numbers with the same number of decimal places.
+Traditionally, a procedure was taught whereby one was instructed to add a zero to the end of 3.7 to result in two numbers with the same number of decimal places.
 Then the decimal parts, 55 and 70, were compared to conclude that 3.70 was greater than 3.55.
-Although the teaching of the method was accompanied by an explanation, so much emphasis was placed on the procedure that the explanation and the concept were quickly lost.
-Not surprisingly, young people often answered such questions incorrectly.
-For example, in an international test ofsixth graders, 87% reported that 6,987 is greater than 6,879, while only 52% concluded that 1.05 is greater than 1.015 (Brissiaud, 1998).
-Students who understand the concept of place value do not need to apply a procedure to compare decimal numbers.
+Although the teaching of this method might have been accompanied by an explanation, so much emphasis was placed on the procedure that the explanation and the concept were not paramount.
+Not surprisingly, students often answered such questions incorrectly.
+For example, in an international test of Grade 6 students, 87% reported that 6,987 is greater than 6,879, while only 52% concluded that 1.05 is greater than 1.015 (Brissiaud, 1998).
+This finding illustrates that it is important that students understand the concept of place value and do not need to rely on a procedure that may let them down when comparing decimal numbers.

-Open-ended problems, which offer more than one answer and are thought-provoking, allow students to deepen their understanding of order relationships.
+Open-ended problems, which offer more than one answer and are thought-provoking, allow students to deepen their understanding of ordering decimal numbers.
 For example:

 • Determine three decimal numbers between \(\frac{3}{{40}}\) and \(\frac{1}{8}\).